Coastal Flooding Tools

-Here are a few government and non-government software tools to help coastal communities and others analyze and assess vulnerabilities of sea level rise, storm surges, and sinking lands.
-Please let us know if there are other tools we should list here.
+Here are a few government and non-government software tools to help coastal communities and others analyze and assess vulnerabilities to sea level rise, storm surges, and sinking lands.

-Climate Resilience Evaluation and Awareness Tool (CREAT): Provides information on climate impacts to assist water utilities to assess future risks and vulnerabilities.
+- Climate Resilience Evaluation and Awareness Tool (CREAT): Provides information on climate impacts to assist water utilities in assessing future risks and vulnerabilities.

-- Coastal County Snapshots: Turns complex data into easy-to-understand stories, complete with charts and graphs.
+- Coastal County Snapshots: Turns complex data into easy-to-understand stories for coastal county resilience, complete with charts and graphs.

 - Coastal Resilience: Delivers geospatial information on coastal ecosystems, socioeconomics, community vulnerability, and coastal hazards (including sea level rise and storm surge) via an internet mapping application that is a data viewer, data discovery tool, and a future scenario mapper.